-Duncan Kennedy comes to UHS as our new strength & conditioning coach from a career in fitness software.
+Duncan Kennedy is our Strength & Conditioning Coach from a career in fitness software.
 He was a three-sport athlete at Salisbury School in Connecticut, went on to row at the University of Wisconsin for four years, and was a member of the US National Rowing Team.
 Duncan has coached both at the high school (Brooks School) and collegiate levels (Northwestern and Boston University).
 Duncan continues to run rowing and other fitness based programs to various local health clubs and boutique fitness centers in the Bay Area, as well as private instruction for high-performing teens who want to step up their fitness levels.
 As a coach, high school, collegiate and US National champion, Duncan understands what it takes to achieve success through proper fitness training.
 At a deeper level, Duncan hopes to deliver lessons of fitness that will last a lifetime.

-Victor Leong will take over once again as the head Varsity Badminton coach this year, having already coached high school programs for 17 years, including eight years at UHS (from 2001-2008).
-The UHS Badminton teams were league champions every year he was here.
-Victor is also a badminton player himself, with over 20 club tournament wins in locations including Hong Kong, Malaysia, Indonesia, and Canada.
+Victor Leong started coaching badminton in 1984.
+He joined UHS as Head Varsity Badminton coach for 2001-2008 & 2012-present.
+The UHS Badminton teams have been league champions every year ever since he arrived.
+Victor is also a badminton player himself, with over 20 club tournament titles in Hong Kong, Malaysia, Indonesia, and Canada.
+He has also served as Tournament Director for various international tournaments, including the Yonex® U.S. Open Badminton Championships.
+On behalf of University High he also serves as Tournament Director for the North Coast Section Division II Championships.
 Victor graduated from Le Cordon Bleu in 2003.